yiisoft/db/docs/en/create-command.md

 ]
 ```

+### Query column

-Example 3: Fetching a single column from a table using `Yiisoft\Db\Command\CommandInterface::queryColumn()`, return array the values of the first column in the query result.
+Returns the values of the first column in the query result.
 An empty array is returned if the query results in nothing.

+For example, the following code fetches the values of the first column from the `customer` table:

 ```php
 <?php